Wise Business Account Review

 Wise works differently.
 Wise international payments use a network of local accounts instead of relying on SWIFT.
 When you send a Wise business payment you fund it using a local payment to a USD account.
 Wise then pays out the equivalent amount in the currency you need from their local account in the destination country.
 That means you’ll know in advance exactly what you need to pay, and exactly what the recipient will get in the end.

 Because no money actually crosses borders there are no intermediary costs.
-Wise passes on the savings to the customer so you get a cheaper payment which often arrives faster than with a bank.
+Wise passes on the savings to the customer so you get a cheaper payment which can also arrive faster than with a bank.

 When you send an international payment the delivery time will vary based on a few things including how you pay, the currency and country you’re sending to and the value of the transfer.
 However, you’ll always be shown an estimated delivery time before you confirm your transfer and you can easily track your payment once it’s on the move.